How to Propagate Cacti and Other Succulents

 How to Propagate Cacti and Succulents:

 STEP 2.
 Lay the cutting or paddle out to dry and heal where it was cut.
+It will look calloused over, kind of like a scab once it’s healed.
 This usually takes 2-3 days.

-STEP 3: Put the cutting into some really great cactus + succulent soil.
+STEP 3: Put the cutting into some really great cactus + succulent soil and set in bright indirect light.
+Find our Plant KiIler Soil here.

-STEP 4: Don't water your cutting until it starts to get roots.
+STEP 4: Check the cutting every 2-3 days and place it back in the soil until roots appear.
+Don't water your cutting until it starts to get roots.
 This usually takes about 2 weeks.
-You can check the cutting every 2-3 days and place it back in the soil until roots appear.

-Let us know if you have any questions or how it goes in the comments below!
+Let us know if you have any questions or how it goes at firstname.lastname@example.org or on instagram @tierrasolstudio!